soumilvavikar/hardhat-chainlink-oracles/README.md

-# COnnecting to the Oracles using Hardhat
+# Connecting to the Oracles using Hardhat

 ## Setting up a new Hardhat Project